rodymolenaar/MaterialCraft/README.md

 ## Bugs and Issues

-Our quality standards are you high, so if you find anything(!), please open an issue.
+Our quality standards are high, so if you find anything(!), please open an issue.

 ## Creator

-MaterialCraft was created by and is maintained by **Rody Molenaar** from [Xtrada Design] (http://xtradadesign.com/).
+MaterialCraft was created by and is maintained by **Rody Molenaar** from [Xtrada Nederland] (http://xtrada.nl/).

 * https://twitter.com/rodymolenaar
 * https://github.com/rodymol123